 What are Cultured Pearls?

-If a pearl is cultured, it means that the pearl was encouraged to form.
-The irritant is placed inside the mollusc by hand to artificially begin the onset of a pearl's creation.
+If a pearl is cultured, it means the irritant was placed inside the pearl by hand.
+This artificially begins the onset of a pearl's creation.
 However, the pearl that is formed is still real and natural.

 What is a Seed Pearl?

 A Seed Pearl is a very small pearl.
-Popular in older jewellery pieces, there were often many incorporated as decorative design.
+Popular in older jewellery pieces, these were often used as decorative embellishments.

 What are Simulated Pearls?